 The team can also help you craft the perfect pet CV.
 At the same time, they will be connecting with estate agents and searching for rentals that fit your requirements.

 Once they find suitable properties and confirm their pet-friendliness, the agent will negotiate an offer on your behalf and oversee the contract process.
+Having a specialist with estate agent relationships to negotiate on your behalf is invaluable if you’re in a complex situation (ex. paid in foreign currency, living in the UK on a work visa, etc.).

 All that’s left for you to do is sign the final tenancy agreement and move in!